JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/ReadMe.md

 2. Reducing boilerplate via Either
 3. Seeing and Solving a Harder Problem
 4. Writing the Evaluate Function
-5. Writing the Show function
+5. Writing the Show function (optional)
 6. From Expression to Free
 7. Defining Modular Monads
 8. Embedded Compilers